 Then you will be on sidewalks and a bike lane for a short time until the trial resumes, here you can go to the Seneca Park Zoo.
 Continue to the river again and come to Maplewood Park where there are restrooms.

 Now you are up to the part of the trail where the waterfalls begin.
-You can view the first waterfall at Lowes Falls park.
+You can view the first waterfall at Lowes Falls Park.
 You will cross a hydroelectric dam and another falls.
 Shortly after you can get a glimpse at the city of Rochester.
 You will then come to the tallest falls, High Falls, which is 96 feet high.
 The trail will divide, and the eastern part ends at the Erie Canalway Trail.
 The western side continues to the Genesee Valley Greenway near Rochester International Airport.

 Parking